Why should I choose Beyond Band of Brothers Tours?

 Can I give the tour as a gift?

-We would love to help you surprise someone and we will remain discreet during the booking and payment process if you let us in on the fun.
+We would love to help you surprise someone and we will remain discreet throughout the booking and payment process if you let us in on the fun.
 We will also send a personalized gift certificate for the person receiving the gift.

 What currency is the price of the tour in?